symlex/symlex-core/README.md

 **Caching**

-If debug mode is turned off, the dependency injection container configuration is cached in `var/cache/` by the kernel.
+If debug mode is turned off, the service container configuration is cached in `var/cache/` by the kernel.
 You have to delete all cache files after updating the configuration.
 To disable caching completely, add `container.cache: false` to your configuration parameters (usually in `app/config/parameters.yml`):

     parameters:
         container.cache: false